bitsixfour/rym-slskd/README.md

 # Other
-Add me on RYM: https://rateyourmusic.com/~wnguyen7 This is mostly just a proof-of-concept, but I expect you to atleast know what you're doing (I don't) as this requires using slskd.
-It's under heavy WIP as of right now.
+Add me on RYM: https://rateyourmusic.com/~wnguyen7.
+This is mostly just a proof-of-concept, but I expect you to atleast know what you're doing (I don't) as this requires using slskd.
+WIP.